Topics

 Tomato brown rugose fruit virus (ToBRFV) can cause severe damages in tomatoes resulting in poor growth and abnormal fruit development.
 Its outbreak was first confirmed in Israel in 2014.
 ToBRFV spreads rapidly within fields and inhibits the growth of infected tomatoes thereby lowering the yield.
 ToBRFV is designated as quarantine pest by the Regulation for Enforcement of the Plant Protection Act by Ministry of Agriculture, Forestry and Fisheries (MAFF).
 As of January 2024, no cases have been reported in Japan.
 However, the outbreak has already spread rapidly to more than 30 countries.
 The production sites and the seed industry around the world are on alert for the invasion and spread of the virus.
 It is speculated that the rapid and worldwide spread of this virus is mainly due to the distribution of seeds contaminated with ToBRFV.

-In addition to tomatoes, ToBRFV infects bell peppers and chili peppers, causing leaf mosaic symptoms and fruit deformities, resulting in reduced yields (Fig 1).
+In addition to tomatoes, ToBRFV infects bell peppers and chili peppers, causing leaf mosaic symptoms and fruit deformities, resulting in reduced yields(Fig. 1).
 It has been reported that this virus is seed-transmitted in tomatoes, but the mode of seed transmission in bell peppers had not been clarified.
-NARO demonstrated that ToBRFV is seed-transmitted not only in tomatoes but also in bell peppers, suggesting that the global distribution of infected seeds would have contributed to the spread of ToBRFV worldwide.
+NARO demonstrated that ToBRFV is seed-transmitted not only in tomatoes but also in bell peppers(Table 1), suggesting that the global distribution of infected seeds would have contributed to the spread of ToBRFV worldwide.

-To clarify the mechanism of seed transmission, tests using tomatoes showed that ToBRFV may invade the integument (the tissue that becomes the seed coat of the seed) of the ovule when the ovule develops into a seed after pollination, causing infection of the seed coat.
+To clarify the mechanism of seed transmission, tests using tomatoes showed that ToBRFV may invade the integument (the tissue that becomes the seed coat of the seed) of the ovule when the ovule develops into a seed after pollination(Fig. 2), causing infection of the seed coat.
 Furthermore, part of the seed transmission mechanism was elucidated for the first time in tomatoes and bell peppers, in which ToBRFV accumulated inside the seed coat invades the seedling through the seed coat during germination.

 This result demonstrates the importance of strict seed quarantine to prevent ToBRFV from entering Japan and spreading worldwide.
 It is also expected to reduce the risk of the virus invasion into Japan, thereby contributing to distribution of healthy seeds worldwide.
 In addition, by identifying the infection site in seeds, this result will lead to improvements in seed inspection technology in the future.

-Fig 1 Mosaic symptoms (marked by arrows) in leaves of ToBRFV-infected bell pepper
+Fig. 1 Mosaic symptoms (marked by arrows) in leaves of ToBRFV-infected bell pepper

-Budget: Ministry of Agriculture, Forestry and Fisheries of Japan, JP J008617.
+Ministry of Agriculture, Forestry and Fisheries of Japan, JP J008617.
 20320466

 Publication